Complaints about individual types of transport

 Rail transport

-The rights of rail passengers within the European Union are regulated by Regulation (EC) No 1371/2007 of the European Parliament and of the Council.
+The rights of rail passengers in the European Union are now primarily regulated by Regulation (EU) 2021/782.
 This includes rights to compensation in the event of train delays or cancellations, as well as the obligations of carriers to inform and assist passengers.

 If you find out before boarding the train that the train is delayed, you have the right to return the ticket and the carrier will refund the fare paid.
 Another option is to change your ticket so that you can get to your destination as quickly as possible by other means.
 Again, the carrier should be able to accommodate you.